 When you think of engineers or engineering as a hero, what does that mean to you?

-They are simply those that plan, design, construct and maintain all those things that enable society to flourish, which most people take for granted.
+They are simply those that plan, design, construct and maintain the infrastructure that enables society to flourish, and which most people take for granted.

 If you aren’t working, what would we be most likely to find you doing?

 Checking out what’s on at the local comedy club, theater or venue.
 Without the atmosphere of the crowds, the online gigs during the COVID-19 restrictions didn't quite hit the spot and so it really is great to be able to return to live shows once again.

 Most interesting career moment?

 That’s a difficult one, because the most interesting career moment is usually the next one, when I’m embarking on a new challenge and learning something new!
 Some of those moments have been crawling around the nooks and crannies of the London Underground, accessing corridors and stations that have been closed for 50+ years , still with the old advertising on the walls; encountering and engaging with protestors on one or two of our projects, and having to look up many of the unrecognizable terms in the risk registers and reports from my team when I took over managing the delivery of the extensive landscaping works on the London 2012 Olympic Park...
 That was a whole new world for me!

 What would you rate a 10 out of 10?